-We’ve been considering adding advertising to this website – We have already had several inquiries from cyber casinos offering USA online slots for Americans and other casino affiliate websites asking if they could be listed in our Directory Contact Database.
+We’ve been considering adding advertising to this website – We have already had several inquiries from casinos claiming to offer the best online slots for US players and other casino affiliate websites asking if they could be listed in our Directory Contact Database.
 Initially they stirred up a heated discussion as to whether gambling sites are appropriate for a Jewish film site.
 Obviously there are a number of us who do enjoy the thrill of gambling.
 And a number of us utilize online casino websites.
 The question is would our audience of high-income readers in business decision-maker positions consider such a listing be offensive or timely.
 It was pointed out that the casino market place, including their online websites that cater to this e-commerce marketplace, is large and worthy.
 This should have been a no brainer discussion since Utah does have several land based casinos and that state is right next door to Nevada.
 FYI: Such ads will be listed under Entertainment as well as Hospitality.